 There is no shortage of testosterone, though; it is typical of this bombastic film that its Batmobile is a huge military vehicle that almost looks like a Hummer.

 Perhaps the only thing missing is a sense of awe and wonder.
 It is also possible that awe and wonder is strictly reserved for superheroes with real superpowers and a merrier disposition.
 What we do get in the final sequence is a promise of even more exciting things to come, as Batman is handed clues to a villain who will become his arch-nemesis.
-This is the beginning, but there is much more to tell.
+This is the beginning, and ultimately an irresistibly muscular one, but there is much more to tell.

 Batman Begins 2005-U.S. 140 min.
 Color.
 Widescreen.
 Produced by Larry J. Franco, Charles Roven, Emma Thomas.
 Directed by Christopher Nolan.
 Screenplay: Christopher Nolan, David S. Goyer.
 Music: James Newton Howard, Hans Zimmer.
 Cast: Christian Bale (Bruce Wayne/Batman), Michael Caine (Alfred), Liam Neeson (Henri Ducard), Katie Holmes, Morgan Freeman, Gary Oldman… Cillian Murphy, Tom Wilkinson, Rutger Hauer, Ken Watanabe.